By

 • Form 1096 is not required when you are filing electronically.

-It’s important to discuss and decide on a payment method with each independent contractor.
+It’s important to discuss and decide on a process and supporting payment methods to run payroll for independent contractors.

 Payment Terms and Invoicing